Precorrin-4 C11-methyltransferase

-The two substrates of this enzyme are S-adenosyl methionine and precorrin 4; its two products are S-adenosylhomocysteine and precorrin 5.
+This is a methylation reaction in which the cobalamin precursor, precorrin-4, is converted to precorrin-4.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Pseudomonas denitrificans and Salmonella typhimurium.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:precorrin-4 C11 methyltransferase.
 Other names in common use include precorrin-3 methylase, and CobM.
-It is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in aerobic bacteria.
+It is part of the biosynthetic pathway to vitamin B_{12} in aerobic bacteria.